lunchbag/hugo-blog/content/posts/how-i-m-saving-1200-a-year-by-using-easy-home-grown-solutions.md

 draft = true
 slug = ""
 tags = []
-title = "How I'm saving $1200 a year by using easy home-grown solutions"
+title = "How to save $100/month by rolling your own solutions up to the first 1000 users"

 +++
 Frugality is in my blood.
-Through determination, grit and discpline, my parents were able to pay off a mortgage early on minimum wage jobs.
-I learned a lot about the value of a dollar from them and have been frugal (or money-conscious) throughout my travels.
-This has permeated all aspects of my life now, as a self-proclaimed “froodie”– a frugal foodie (sure you can pay top dollar for the best food, but the real gems are when you pay unfathomable value for the taste) and the founder of a budgeting app.
-So it’s no surprise that I found myself comparing pricing and evaluating if it was more worth it to just roll my own version.
+Early on in life, I learned the value of a dollar from my parents and have been become particularly frugal (or money-conscious) since I quit my full-time job 4 years ago.
+This has permeated all aspects of my life now, as a self-proclaimed “froodie”– a frugal foodie (sure you can pay top dollar for the best food, but the real gems are when you find unfathomable value for the taste) and as the founder of a budgeting app.
+So it’s no surprise that in building my app, I found myself evaluating if paying for a service was more or less worth the time it would take to just roll my own solution.

-I'm a big advocate for doing your due diligence before you spend.
-Don't get me wrong though, I am willing to spend money if it's worth my time.

-Most of the time it definitely was, so I was able to “save” or rather, not spend or delay spending money on certain services.

-Of course, as Lunch Money grows and scales, some of these solutions may not make sense anymore or may get overloaded, at which point I would re-evaluate.
-But the point is that while bootstrapping and getting Lunch Money through its infancy, ..
+To clarify, I'm not trying to say that I am never willing to spend money.
+I'm a big believer that time is money, so if you value your time at a certain rate, then you can easily figure out if spending 1 to 2 hours engineering your own solution is worth not paying $50/month for a service.

+I have outlined 4 of my home-grown solutions which are currently saving me in total over $100 per month and I am confident these solutions can sustain Lunch Money to its first 1000 users.
+As we get close to that number, I will surely re-evaluate these solutions.
+But until then, here they are!

 # Knowledge Base